Page loading ... Please wait.

 Strawberry Rhubarb Tart Recipe

-If you want to add to the flavor of the filling add a tablespoon or two of crystallized ginger or the zest of an orange.
+If you like, you can add a tablespoon of crystallized ginger or the zest of an orange to the strawberries and rhubarb.
 Crystallized ginger is ginger that has been cooked in a sugar syrup and then coated with sugar.
 It has a wonderful sweet yet spicy flavor.
 You can buy crystallized or candied ginger in small tins at specialty grocery stores or in bulk form from health food stores.
 It will last indefinitely if stored in a cool dry place.

 Pastry Crust: In a food processor, place the flour, salt, and sugar and process until combined.
 Add the butter and process until the mixture resembles coarse meal (about 15 seconds).
 Pour 1/4 cup (60 ml) water in a slow, steady stream, through the feed tube until the dough just holds together when pinched.
 Add remaining water, if necessary.
 Do not process more than 30 seconds.